kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/03-css-in-gatsby/09-styling-nav-logo.md

 # Styling Nav and Logo

 ## Styled-components
+* I believe this is just a stylelint with styled components error
 * TODO The default `//` causes and error - how can I make all comments `/* */`?

 ## fix vs code prettier settings